CosmosDB/labs/technical_deep_dive/06-troubleshooting_failed_requests.md

     }
     ```

-    > This new policy removes the ``/SecondParent/*`` path from the excluded path list and increases the precision for each data type.
+    > This new policy removes the ``/Relatives/*`` path from the excluded path list so that the path can be indexed again.

 1. Click the **Save** button at the top of the section to persist your new indexing policy and "kick off" a transformation of the collection's index.